What was Blitzkrieg and Who Created it

 Hitler was himself a believer in Douhet-ian ideas of the utility of the terror brought about by bombing civilians, even if it is unclear whether he had ever read Douhet.
 Throughout the war, he would advocate retaliation as a means of deterring strategic bombing on the Reich.
 This obsession would lead to technological and economic diversions such as the V-1 flying bomb and V-2 rocket.

 However, it was once again Germany’s central position which dictated strategy.
 Since the country faced the prospect of immediate invasion from any number of neighbors, it always had to use its air force in conjunction with its ground forces.
 At the very least, it had to secure German airspace, and the Luftwaffe could certainly not afford to engage in strategic bombing to the detriment of other military requirements:

 Thus it would scarcely improve Germany’s strategic position if-- at the same time that the Luftwaffe launched aerial attacks on London, Paris, and Warsaw-- Germany’s enemies defeated the Wehrmacht on the border and overran Silesia, East Prussia, and the Rhineland.

 There was also an important economic consideration to the Luftwaffe development-- Germany could not afford the “luxury” of a strategic bomber force with an independent mission.
 So even if the Germans did have a “medium” bomber force capable of carrying out what the US Army Air Corps or the RAF might deem as “strategic” missions, it could only do so in the context of greater operational considerations.

 So like its armored theorists, German air advocates had a much more balanced and pragmatic approach to airpower use.
-This was quite unlike the hyperbolic or grandiose claims of the decisiveness of air power made by people like Billy Mitchell, Hugh Trenchard, or Douhet in other countries.
+This was quite unlike the hyperbolic or grandiose claims of air power's decisiveness made by people like Billy Mitchell, Hugh Trenchard, or Douhet in other countries.